JureSeselj/harmonize-drf-api/README.md

 # Overview

 This repository serves as Harmonize App Backend REST API.
-Its purpose is to provide data to be used in Front-End design with [React. js](https://reactjs.org/).
+The purpose is to provide data to be used in Front-End design with [React. js](https://reactjs.org/).
 For the main projects documentation refer to [Harmonize](https://github.com/JureSeselj/harmonize-drf-api) project.
 The API endpoint can be found [here]()

 ## Table of Contents